NilsBade/PythonChamberApp/docs/MovementAccuracy/MovementAccuracy.md

 precision allows.
 The results are collected in a table below:

-> [!Note] The used Laser sensor was the 'STABILA LD520' with a given precision of +-1mm in a range of 0,05-200m.
+> [!Note] The used Laser sensor was the 'STABILA LD520' with a given precision of $\pm 1mm$ in a range of 0,05-200m.

 | Target Z | Measured Z [m] - Run 1 | Measured Z - Run 2 | Measured Z - Run 3 | Measured Z - Run 4 | Measured Z - Run 5 | Average Z | Standard Deviation Z |
 |:--------:|:----------------------:|:------------------:|:------------------:|:------------------:|:------------------:|:---------:|:--------------------:|